zarigata/JunkRat/README.md

 - **Phase Plan Export**: Export your plans to Markdown or JSON for documentation or external use.
 - **Auto-Refresh**: Automatically detects when local providers (like Ollama) come online.

+### 🏃 Run & Analyze
+- **Intelligent Verification**: Execute project commands (like `npm test`) directly from the sidebar.
+- **AI Analysis**: Captures stdout/stderr, analyzes failures, and identifies which phases are affected.
+- **Auto-Verification**: Automatically marks phases as verified if tests pass.
+- **Actionable Insights**: Provides suggestions and reasonings for test results.

 ## 📦 Installation

 ### From VS Code Marketplace